Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/cerebral/_index.md

 - Data processing steps
 - Response construction logic

-To better understand how Cerebral processes their requests while providing valuable insights into the system's decision-making process, a "Debug" option is available to you.
+To better understand how Cerebral processes requests while providing valuable insights into the system's decision-making process, a "Debug" option is available to you.

 ![Enable debug](./img/debug.png)

 > **Note**: For detailed information about data types and how Cerebral processes different sources of information, see the [Unified Data Sources](#unified-data-sources) section.
-For examples of how to formulate questions and understand query types, refer to our comprehensive list of [Example Queries](#example-questions-by-category).
-Common questions include (but not limited to):
->
-> - Documentation: "How do I calibrate Scale-02?"
-> - Commercial: "What are our top 5 selling products this week?"
-> - Real-time: "What's the current temperature of HVAC unit 02?"

-### Data integration and query processing
+## Data integration and query processing

 At the heart of Cerebral's architecture lies a sophisticated data integration system that seamlessly connects diverse information sources through an intelligent query processing pipeline.
 This unified approach transforms how organizations access and utilize their operational data.

-#### Unified data sources
+### Unified data sources

 The system orchestrates three specialized databases, each optimized for specific types of information and query patterns: